MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ## Bot application structure

+A bot application has a _bot_ class that handles the conversational reasoning for the bot, the _bot logic_ or _bot code_.

-In the SDK, a bot application has an _adapter_ class that handles connectivity with the channels The adapter includes a pipeline that allows you to add _middleware_ to every turn.
+A bot application has an _adapter_ class that handles connectivity with the channels The adapter includes a pipeline that allows you to add _middleware_ to every turn.
 Middleware can provide additional processing that happens outside of your bot's conversational reasoning.
 (The SDK also lets you use custom channel adapters, in which the adapter itself performs the tasks that the Bot Connector Service and the default Bot Adapter do.)

-A bot application also has a _bot_ class that handles the conversational reasoning for the bot, the _bot logic_ or _bot code_.

 Bots often need to retrieve and store state each turn.
 This is handled through a _storage_ class.

 > [!div class="mx-imgBorder"]
 > ![A bot has connectivity and reasoning elements, and an abstraction for state](../media/architecture/how-bots-work.png)

+### A bot is a web app

+#### Provisioning

+#### Messaging endpoint

+### Bot state and storage

+### The bot adapter

+The adapter has a _process activity_ method for starting a turn.

+- It takes the request body (the request payload, translated to an activity) and the request header.
+- It checks whether the authentication header is valid.
+- It creates a context object for the turn.
+- It run this through its middleware pipeline.
+- It sends the activity to the bot's [bot object's] on turn handler.

+The adapter also formats and sends response activities to the user/channel.

+#### The turn context

+The *turn context* object provides information about the activity such as the sender and receiver, the channel, and other data needed to process the activity.
+It also allows for the addition of information during the turn across various layers of the bot.

+The turn context is one of the most important abstractions in the SDK.
+Not only does it carry the inbound activity to all the middleware components and the application logic but it also provides the mechanism whereby the middleware components and the bot logic can send outbound activities.

+#### Middleware

+Middleware is much like any other messaging middleware, comprising a linear set of components that are each executed in order, giving each a chance to operate on the activity.
+The final stage of the middleware pipeline is a callback to the turn handler on the bot class the application has registered with the adapter's *process activity* method.
+The turn handler is generally `OnTurnAsync` in C# and `onTurn` in JavaScript.

+The turn handler takes a turn context as its argument, typically the application logic running inside the turn handler function will process the inbound activity's content and generate one or more activities in response, sending these out using the *send activity* function on the turn context.
+Calling *send activity* on the turn context will cause the middleware components to be invoked on the outbound activities.
+Middleware components execute before and after the bot's turn handler function.
+The execution is inherently nested and, as such, sometimes referred to being like a Russian Doll.
+For more in depth information about middleware, see the [middleware topic](~/v4sdk/bot-builder-concept-middleware.md).

+### The bot logic

+The bot contains the conversational reasoning or logic for a turn.
+The SDK provides a couple ways to organize the bot logic.

+- Use an _activity handler_ and implement handlers for each activity type or sub-type your bot will recognize and react to.
+- Use an activity handler and a _component dialog_.
+- Use a _dialog manager_ and an _adaptive dialog_.
+- Implement your own bot class and provide your own structure.

 ## The activity processing stack